-Weight--loss, gain, and maintenance--is more than just calories in vs. calories out.
-Bodyweight is determined by a complex neuro-hormonal system that is impacted by genetics, environment, behavior, and more.
+Weight loss, gain, and maintenance is more than just calories-in vs. calories-out.
+Bodyweight is determined by a complex neuro-hormonal system that's impacted by genetics, environment, behavior, and more.

 How many times have you lost and gained the same weight?
 Have you noticed that sometimes the longer you diet, the more your weight increases?
 Following the quick weight loss tricks that got you into your sorority formal dress might feel like a Herculean task now, and they don’t even yield the same results.
 What’s up with that?

 The diet industry likes to claim it’s your lack of self-control or insufficient willpower.
 But that’s not true--none of what you’re experiencing is your fault.
 You’re not failing the diets, the diets are failing you.